hadronized/blog/post_mortem_revision_2017.md

 called `script.rs` with the same insane load of `let`.
 Then I rasterize them in a function and use them in a very specific way regarding the time they appear.
 Not fun.

+## Still not enough data-driven

+As said above, the cache is a great help and enables some data-driven development, but that’s not enough.
+The `main.rs` file is more than 600 lines long and 500 lines are just declarations of of clips (editing) and are all very alike.
+I intentionally didn’t use the runtime version of the timeline – but it’s already implemented – because I was editing a lot of code at that moment, but that’s not a good excuse.
+And the timeline is just a small part of it (the cuts are something like 10 lines long) and it annoyed me at the very last part of the development, when I was synchronizing the demo with the soundtrack.

+I think the real problem is that the clips are way too abstract to be a really helpful abstraction.
+Clips are just lambdas that consume time and output a node.
+This also has implication (you cannot borrow something for the node in your clip because of borrowing rules ; duh!).

 ## Animation edition

 Most of the varying things you can see in my demos are driven by animation curves – splines.
 The